 We may also collect and store sensitive information relating to disability if you require specific access arrangements for the Theatre, or to determine eligibility for our Access for All Scheme.
 This sensitive information will be held securely and only used for this limited purpose.

-We only ask you to provide personal data when we have a good reason to do so, and there may therefore be implications if you do not provide particular information to us.
+We only ask you to provide personal data when we have a good reason to do so and there may therefore be consequences if you do not provide particular information to us.
 If you choose not to provide us with the personal data requested, we will tell you about the particular implications of any such decision at the relevant time.

 How do we use your personal data?

 We will only use your personal data when the law allows us to.
 Most commonly we will use your personal data in the following circumstances: